lsst/df-ops/docs/usdf-applications/curation/prompt-output-unembargo/index.rst

     LSSTCam/prompt/output-2025-11-01/Isr-cal/pipelines-682fa38-config-8f017ea                RUN
     LSSTCam/prompt/output-2025-11-01/Isr/pipelines-682fa38-config-8f017ea                    RUN

 ``LSSTCam/prompt/output-2025-11-01`` is a CHAIN collection.
-It contains six RUN collections.These RUN collections contain the actual prompt products that we will need to unembargo
+It contains six RUN collections.
+These RUN collections contain the actual prompt products that we will need to unembargo

 Each of the RUN collection contains a number of datasets, ranging from a few to many.
 To see how many